Skip to content

 News News

-Kawarau Gibbston becomes the ninth International Dark Sky Place in Aotearoa/New Zealand
+Kawarau Gibbston becomes the seventh International Dark Sky Place in Aotearoa/New Zealand

 The Aurora Australis, Milky Way core and zodiacal light as seen from Kawarau Gibbston Dark Sky Park.